Enhancing Semi-Supervised Learning via Representative and Diverse Sample Selection: Theoretical Analysis

 \subsection{Generalization Bounds}

 Recall the core-set approach in \citep{sener2018active}, \textit{i.e.,} for any $h\in\mathcal{H}$,

 where $T$ is the full labeled dataset and $S\subset T$ is the core set, $R(h)$ is the expected risk of $h$, $\widehat{R}_T(h),\widehat{R}_S(h)$ are empirical risk of $h$ on $T,S$.
-The first term $\widehat{R}_S(h)$ is unknown before we label the selected samples, and the second term $|R(h)-\widehat{R}_T(h)|$ can be upper bounded by the so-called generalization bounds~\citep{bach2021learning} which do not depend on the choice of core set.
+The first term $\widehat{R}_S(h)$ is unknown before we label the selected samples, and the second term $|R(h)-\widehat{R}_T(h)|$ can be upper bounded by the so-called generalization bounds~\citep{bach2021learning,zhang2020concentration} which do not depend on the choice of core set.
 Therefore, to control the upper bound of $R(h)$, we only need to analyse the upper bound of the third term $|\widehat{R}_T(h)-\widehat{R}_S(h)|$ called core-set loss, which requires several mild assumptions.
+Shalit, et al.~\citep{shalit2017estimating} derived a MMD-type upper bound for $|\widehat{R}_T(h)-\widehat{R}_S(h)|$ to estimate individual treatment effect, while our bound is generalized to a wider range of tasks.

 Let $\mathcal{H}_1=\{h|h:\mathcal{X}\rightarrow\mathcal{Y}\}$ be a hypothesis set in which we are going to select a predictor and suppose that the labelled data $T=\{(\mathbf{x}_i,y_i)\}_{i=1}^n$ are i.i.d. sampled from a random vector $(X,Y)$ defined on $\mathcal{X}\times\mathcal{Y}$.
 We firstly assume that $\mathcal{H}_1$ is an RKHS, which is mild in machine learning theory~\citep{bach2021learning,bietti2019group}.